 Personal information we use

 Personal information is information, or a combination of pieces of information, that could reasonably allow a living person to be identified.
+It does not include data where the identity has been removed (anonymous data).
 We may collect the following information about you:

 - When you sign up for a newsletter, fill out a feedback form, complete a ‘contact us’ form, report a problem with our site or contact us by email, we collect personal information such as your email address name, contact number, postcode and date of birth;